Fix zooming and scaling disabled

 }

-Verify the Fix
+Verify the fix

-1. Run Lighthouse again and check the accessibility section
+1. Run Lighthouse again and check the accessibility section.

-2. On mobile, pinch to zoom and verify it works
+2. On mobile, pinch to zoom and verify it works.

-3. Try zooming to at least 500% using browser zoom (Cmd/Ctrl + Plus)
+3. Try zooming to at least 500% using browser zoom (Cmd/Ctrl + Plus).

-Common Mistakes
+Common mistakes

-• Keeping user-scalable=no for "mobile UX" — Users with vision impairments need zoom more than you need to prevent accidental zooming.
-The browser handles this well.
+• Keeping user-scalable=no for "mobile UX": Users with vision impairments need zoom.
+The browser handles accidental zooming automatically.

 Meta viewport issues often appear alongside: